paulgitmum/Transitive-dependencies/README.md

  2. Transitive dependencies
   -<i>  dependencies that your component needs, but only because another dependency needs them. </i>

-### How to Upgrad versions of transitive dependencies ?
+### How to Upgrade versions of transitive dependencies ?
 - Direct dependencies can be upgraded to the required version with just a simple command line process <i> 'npm update@dependency-name' </i>.
 - But in the case of transitive dependencies, you may use <i> 'npm-force-resolutions' </i> method or come up with some work around strategy to upgrade them to required version.